Creating a Relationship

 Connect two types

-In the Ontology Builder, drag from the connection handle on one object type node to another.
+In the Ontology Builder, drag from the connection handle on one object type node to another, or right-click a node and select New Relationship.
 The handle appears on hover at the edges of each node.

 Configure the link